shayanshater/de-project-funland/README.md

 We also used the following resources and tools throughout the project:
 - [Pandas](https://pandas.pydata.org/docs/index.html) - For data sanitising.
 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) - The Amazon Web Services (AWS) SDK for Python, used extensively for interacting with AWS services.
-- [Terraform Official Documentation](https://developer.hashicorp.com/terraform/docs) - Comprehensive and clear documentation that helped in managing infrastructure as code.
+- [Terraform](https://developer.hashicorp.com/terraform/docs) - Comprehensive and clear documentation that helped in managing infrastructure as code.
 - [AWS Wrangler](https://aws-data-wrangler.readthedocs.io/en/stable/) - A Python library that made working with AWS data services much easier.